2006–2007 Constituent Assembly of Bolivia

 The Bolivian Constituent Assembly (Asamblea Constituyente de Bolivia de 2006), convened on August 6, 2006, in Sucre, with the purpose of drafting a new national constitution by December 14, 2007; extended from the original deadline of August 6, 2007.
 The Assembly approved the new Political Constitution of the State on 9 December 2007.
-It was put to a national referendum held on 25 January 2009, and went into force on 7 February 2009.
+It was put to a national referendum held on 25 January 2009, and came into force on 7 February 2009.

 Disputes over the content of this text and procedures of its approval aggravated political conflict in Bolivia, including violent conflicts in Sucre and Cochabamba.
 Opposition and conservative sectors including the "media luna" denounced the text claiming the procedure of its passage was illegal, passed with a third of constituent delegates absent (from minority conservative parties).
-Despite inclusive wording of the text, opponents have claimed the new document only represents indigenous peoples, discriminating against mixed (mestizo), white (European) populations.
+Despite inclusive wording of the text, opponents have claimed the new document only represents indigenous peoples, discriminating against mixed (mestizo) and white (European) populations.

 Prior Constituent Assemblies, or other bodies empowered with rewriting Bolivia's Constitution have taken place on at least 17 occasions since 1826.